RCJacH/RCJacH.github.io/content/post/review/scoop.md

 images = []
 +++

-I had always been a forgiving person when it comes to popups, thanks to the four ad blockers installed on each and every one of my web browsers.
+I had always been a forgiving person when it comes to pop-ups, thanks to the four ad blockers installed on each and every one of my web browsers.
-However, ad blockers are restricted to web browsing, they are powerless against the popups from your operating system.
+However, ad blockers are restricted to web browsing, they are powerless against the pop-ups from the operating system.
 Of course, being a forgiving person that I am, closing them quietly without complain would be an expected reaction.

-Perhaps the sheer number of programs installed, used, and maintained are too great, or perhaps their frequency of updates too high (I'm looking at you adobe flash player), it has became a time-consuming chore just to deal with them every day.
+But perhaps the sheer number of programs installed, used, and maintained is too great in the modern digital world, or perhaps the rate of updates too frequent (I'm looking at you Adobe Flash Player), it has became a time-consuming chore just to deal with them every day.
-Not to mention that the popups will break your focus, often at the worst time possible.
+Not to mention that the pop-ups will break your focus, your workflow, your gaming experience, often at the worst time possible...
-And don't get me started on the incompatibility of Zen mode with multiple monitors...

 Anyway, I spent some time thinking through this problem two days ago.
 I had a vague recollection of a software called [*Chocolatey*](https://chocolatey.org/) on Windows that claims to provide a solution to managing multiple applications.
 I even had it installed.
 So let's trying using Chocolatey!

-But since this post isn't about chocolatey, I'll skip the battle and on to the results.
+But since this post isn't about Chocolatey, I'll skip the battle and on to the results.

 Chocolatey installs programs to `C:\Program Files\`.
-And I hate to pollute `Program Files` folder, because doing anything within it requires a Run As Administrator popup.
+And I hate to pollute `Program Files` folder, because doing anything within it requires a Run As Administrator pop-up.
 Installing else where **IS** a built-in solution, but, unfortunately, a *premium* one.

 So I uninstalled Chocolatey.